peace-and-harmony/image-matting/README.md

 ### The Story So Far

 MODNet was originally designed for portrait matting.
-Here, we adapted the architectures of MODNet to the domain of clothing matting, aiming to extract the clothing matte from daily photos.
+Here, we adapted the architectures of MODNet to the domain of clothing matting, aiming to extract the clothing matte from daily photos for further recommendation system.
+The type of clothing includes dress, shoes, trousers, T-shirt, etc. corresponding figures are illustrated in the figure.

 ### notebooks